We support and advise rural community groups on a wide range of issues and...

 Their job will be to match people who need help with volunteers in the area who are willing to give that help.

-Parish Councils, residents’ groups or other kinds of community organisations that are interested in starting a Good Neighbours scheme in their area can contact us on:
+Parish Councils, residents’ groups or other kinds of community organisations that are interested in starting a Good Neighbours Scheme in their area can contact:

 In return we offer: